p-stevenson/web-authoring-group-project/docs/PROJECT_PROCESS.md

 - **Card-based hobby selection** — clear visual hierarchy
 - **Hero section with illustration shelf** — visual interest without images
 - **Mobile-first responsive** — works on phones from the start
+- **Homepage-only flex layout** — keeps the homepage footer at the bottom on tall screens without affecting sub-page layout
+- **In-page jump target** — the `READ MORE` button links to `#hobbies`, which is also used as the project's clear CSS `id` selector example

 ---